defra-design/accessibility/src/resources/content/checklist-of-common-accessibility-errors-found-in-new-services.md

 <h2 id="html-should-validate">HTML should validate</h2>

-It sounds simple, but this is a simple check that is worth doing.
-Ideally you’ll have this as part of your automated code lint, but if not use the HTML validator or browser developer tools.
+You should do this simple check before any other checks.
+Use the [HTML validator](https://validator.w3.org/) or browser developer tools.
+Consider adding HTML validation to your automated code lint.

 <h2 id="page-titles-should-align-with-the-main-page-heading">Page titles should align with the main page heading</h2>

-It’s not uncommon for page titles to be different to the main page H1 heading.
-This is an accessibility issue.

-Check that all page titles are the same as the H1 unless there is a very good reason.
+Check that all page titles are the same as the H1 unless there is a very good reason for them to be different.
+If they are different, then they should at least be be consistent.

-If the `<h1>` is “What is the name of the business?” then the `<title>` should also start with “What is the name of the business?”.
+For example, if the `<h1>` is “What is the name of the business?” then the `<title>` should also start with “What is the name of the business?”.

+Check also that the page title is unique on the site or journey.

+It's not uncommon to see every page have the same title and that would usually be an accessibility fail.

 See also [Page titles should follow the GOV standard](#page-titles-should-follow-the-gov-standard).